Friday, August 14, 2009

 When finished adding your greens, you can begin to decorate your ball.
 If you are adding a bow, save that for last.
 It usually gets messed up and dirty from handling.
 Add your decorations one item at a time, placing them evenly throughout.
 This will ensure symmetrical placement of the items, and the ball will look fabulous when done.

-After adding all your decorations to the ball, hang it again, making sure everything is balanced.
-If so, then you are finished.
-See.
-Easy.
-And you did it all by yourself.
-Way to go!
-Enjoy!
+After adding all your decorations to the ball, hang it again, making sure everything

 Check out the different steps below.

 I love making wreaths as gifts for friends and family.
 They are very easy and very pretty.
 You can make an expensive looking wreath for a few dollars.
 I like to shop around for my supplies hitting the local Craft Stores for their sales.
 A.C.
 Moores, Jo Ann Fabrics and Michael's are my usual stops.
 Michael's has a better quality silk flower.
-It's a little more expensive, but their wreaths are usually on sale for $2.50 which is very cool.
+It's a little more expensive, but their wreaths are usually on sale for $2.50 which To begin, I always gather up my supplies and tools to be a bit organized.
+This wreath will be basic red and green with a little touch of gold.
+I always like to mention, BE CAREFUL!
+The glue

 Basic Wreath Recipe